'Shang-Chi' Star Simu Liu's Unearthed Reddit Posts Spark Controversy Online

 The rising Canadian actor, who is most famous for his role as the son in the CBC-TV sitcom "Kim's Convenience," began his career in acting after he jettisoned a corporate path he had been following without much gumption.

 Liu attended the University of Toronto Schools, a private secondary school affiliated with the university.
 He then received an honors business administration (HBA) degree from the University of Western Ontario's Ivey Business School.
-The degree allowed undergraduates to enter the business stream midway into their undergraduate studies.
+The degree allowed undergraduates to enter the business stream midway through their undergraduate studies.

 However, he found himself on a path that wasn't for him.
 His marks were "middle/middle-bottom, so my option was basically an accounting," he said.
 This led to him working for giant Deloitte in downtown Toronto, but Liu still felt listless.